Interstate 265 (Tennessee)

-Interstate 265 (I-265) was an Interstate Highway in Nashville, Tennessee.
+Interstate 265 (I-265) was an auxiliary Interstate Highway in Nashville, Tennessee.
 It ran on the northern part of the Nashville downtown loop from 1965 to April 7, 2000.
 It was replaced by a reroute of its parent highway, I-65.
 It ran for only 2.25 mi.

 Route description

 The highway started at the western end of the I-40 portion of the downtown loop, at I-40 exit 208.
-It went north and intersected U.S. Route 41A (US 41A, Rosa L. Parks Boulevard [then-called 8th Ave N, and later MetroCenter Blvd]), which was the only exit.
-It then crossed the Cumberland River on the Lyle H. Fulton Memorial Bridge, and ended at an intersection with I-65 and I-24.
+It went north and intersected U.S. Route 41A (US 41A; Rosa L. Parks Boulevard [then-called 8th Avenue North, and later MetroCenter Boulevard]), which was the only exit.
+It then crossed the Cumberland River on the Lyle H. Fulton Memorial Bridge and ended at an interchange with I-65 and I-24.

 History

 I-265 opened to traffic on March 15, 1971.
 It formed a link between I-65 and I-40 and formed the entire northwest portion of the Nashville downtown loop.
 The auxiliary route formed traffic problems on the loop as people preferred the main I-65 route over the auxiliary loop.
 In 2000, the designation was eliminated as I-65 was rerouted on the northwest and southwest parts of the downtown loop in an attempt to combat traffic issues.